 As a tight-knit and justifiably reticent group, CISOs don’t typically share their best practices.
-So at the end of 2017, my firm, IANS, completed a research study based off the responses of 218 top security professionals.
-Below, I’ll
+So at the end of 2017, my firm, IANS, completed a research study based off the responses of 218 top information security professionals.
+Below, I’ll be highlighting

 How do effective CISOs make good decisions?
 Here are the three main findings: